 Duxbury home prices are not only among the most expensive in Massachusetts, but Duxbury real estate also consistently ranks among the most expensive in America.

-Duxbury is a decidedly white-collar town, with fully 89.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Duxbury is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Duxbury who work in management occupations (18.18%), sales jobs (16.76%), and business and financial occupations (8.15%).
+Duxbury is a decidedly white-collar town, with fully 88.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Duxbury is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Duxbury who work in management occupations (20.04%), sales jobs (14.53%), and office and administrative support (8.48%).

 Also of interest is that Duxbury has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.05% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Duxbury is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.